 Request a Dental Consultation Today

-Apex Dental is a family dentist office near you offering preventive, cosmetic, and restorative dentistry to children and adult patients.
-Our dental care team is committed to bringing patients high-quality dentistry in a welcoming, state-of-the-art dentist office.
+Apex Dental is a family dentist office near you that offers preventive, cosmetic, and restorative dentistry to children and adult patients.
+Our dental care team is committed to high-quality dentistry in a welcoming, state-of-the-art dentist office.

-Our Apex Dental team believes that through education and personalized routine dental health care, we can help our patients maintain and restore their most natural, beautiful smiles.
+Our Apex Dental team believes that education and personalized care are key.
+Routine dental health care helps our patients maintain and restore their most natural, beautiful smiles.

 We serve Northborough, Shrewsbury, Westborough, and surrounding communities with compassionate, personalized dentistry.
 To request your consultation with one of our highly qualified dentists, contact our office at (508) 506-1691.